CarlosLunaMota/MedianSort/README.md

-Apart from giving us a non-recursive, truly `O(1)` space, QuickSort variant, this interval structure works well with the modern processor's cache hierarchy, since almost all the intervals end up having lengths that are a powers of 2, even for arrays of lengths that are not a power of 2:
+Apart from giving us a non-recursive, truly `O(1)` space, QuickSort variant, this interval structure works well with the modern processor's cache hierarchy, since the memory is processed in consecutive segments whose length is a power of 2 (even for arrays of lengths that are not a power of 2):

 ```
     0   1   2   3   4   5   6   7   8   9  10  11